Wolfgang Pauli

-Early years
+To preserve the conservation of energy in beta decay, Pauli proposed the existence of a small neutral particle, dubbed the neutrino by Enrico Fermi, in 1930.
+Neutrinos were first detected in 1956.

+Biography

+Family

-Pauli was born in Vienna to a chemist, Wolfgang Joseph Pauli (né Wolf Pascheles, 1869–1955), and his wife, Bertha Camilla Schütz; his sister was Hertha Pauli, a writer and actress.
-Pauli's middle name was given in honor of his godfather, physicist Ernst Mach.
-Pauli's paternal grandparents were from prominent Jewish families of Prague; his great-grandfather was the Jewish publisher Wolf Pascheles.
-Pauli's mother, Bertha Schütz, was raised in her mother's Roman Catholic religion; her father was Jewish writer Friedrich Schütz.
-Pauli was raised as a Roman Catholic, although eventually he and his parents left the Church.
+Wolfgang Ernst Pauli was born on 25 April 1900 in Vienna, the son of Wolfgang Josef Pauli (né Pascheles) and Bertha Camilla Schütz.
+His sister was Hertha Pauli, a writer and actress.
+His middle name was given in honor of his godfather, physicist Ernst Mach.
+His paternal grandparents were from prominent Jewish families of Prague; his great-grandfather was the Jewish publisher Wolf Pascheles.
+Bertha was raised in her mother's Roman Catholic religion; her father was Jewish writer Friedrich Schütz.
+Pauli was also raised as a Roman Catholic.

+Education

 Pauli attended the Döblinger-Gymnasium in Vienna, graduating with distinction in 1918.
 Two months later, he published his first paper, on Albert Einstein's theory of general relativity.
-He attended the Ludwig-Maximilians University in Munich, working under Arnold Sommerfeld, where he received his PhD in July 1921 for his thesis on the quantum theory of ionized diatomic hydrogen (H_{2}^{+}).
+He studied under Arnold Sommerfeld at the University of Munich, where he received his Ph.D. in 1921 with a thesis on the quantum theory of ionized diatomic hydrogen (H_{2}^{+}).

+Sommerfeld asked Pauli to review the theory of relativity for the Encyclopedia of Mathematical Sciences.
+Two months after receiving his doctorate, Pauli completed the article, which came to 237 pages.
+Einstein praised it and published it as a monograph.
+It remains a standard reference on the subject.

+Pauli spent a year at the University of Göttingen as an assistant to Max Born, and the following year at the University of Copenhagen.

 Career

-Sommerfeld asked Pauli to review the theory of relativity for the Encyklopädie der mathematischen Wissenschaften (Encyclopedia of Mathematical Sciences).
-Two months after receiving his doctorate, Pauli completed the article, which came to 237 pages.
-Einstein praised it; published as a monograph, it remains a standard reference on the subject.

-Pauli spent a year at the University of Göttingen as the assistant to Max Born, and the next year at the Institute for Theoretical Physics in Copenhagen (later the Niels Bohr Institute).
-From 1923 to 1928, he was a professor at the University of Hamburg.
-During this period, Pauli was instrumental in the development of the modern theory of quantum mechanics.
+From 1923 to 1928, Pauli was a lecturer at the University of Hamburg.
+During this period, he was instrumental in the development of the modern theory of quantum mechanics.
 In particular, he formulated the exclusion principle and the theory of nonrelativistic spin.
-He also wrote a paper on colloid chemistry and medicine in 1924.

 In 1928, Pauli was appointed Professor of Theoretical Physics at ETH Zurich in Switzerland.
 He was awarded the Lorentz Medal in 1930.
 He held visiting professorships at the University of Michigan in 1931 and the Institute for Advanced Study in Princeton in 1935.

+In 1929, Pauli married Käthe Margarethe Deppner, a cabaret dancer; the marriage was unhappy, ending in divorce after less than a year.
+He remarried in 1934 to Franziska "Franca" Bertram.